martynaczekala/cinema/README.md

 # cinema
-Cinema booking site using vanilla JS
+Example of cinema booking site using vanilla JS.

+Data for website (users with passwords, cities, movies) stored in JSON file data.js.

+Used: HTML, SCSS, JavaScript